The shocking numbers behind the Lake Mead drought crisis

 The Hoover Dam, which forms the Lake Mead reservoir, produces about 2,000 megawatts of hydropower — enough electricity for nearly 8 million Americans.

-But with less water flowing through Hoover Dam, its capacity has been closer to 1,500 megawatts in recent weeks, a drop of roughly 25 percent,
+But with less water flowing through Hoover Dam, its capacity has been closer to 1,500 megawatts in recent weeks, a drop of roughly 25 percent.

 The decline affects several states, including California, Arizona, and Nevada, all of which get their energy from the Hoover Dam.